-The preceptor is an expert health care provider, clinician or health care administrator who has an interest in teaching and mentoring.
-The preceptor facilitates student learning of the role and function of the advanced practice nurse, nurse educator or nurse executive.
+The preceptor is an expert health care provider, clinician, nurse educator, information manager, or health care administrator who has an interest in teaching and mentoring.
+The preceptor facilitates student learning of the role and function of the advanced practice nurse, nurse educator, information manager or nurse executive.

 Preceptors may include:

 - Certified Registered Nurse Practitioners (CRNP), with national board certification and a minimum of one year of clinical experience

 - Masters-prepared business practitioners who possess specialized expertise and who are appropriately credentialed in a particular field

 Many of the benefits of precepting are intangible, intrinsic rewards based upon each individual.
 Preceptors often state that they enjoy sharing their knowledge and 'giving back' to the profession.
 The benefits of reviewing and seeking new knowledge, improving and gaining skills and honing critical thinking are mutually appreciated by both students and preceptors.

 Precepting for DSU also includes the following benefits:

 - 20% tuition discount on DNP, MBA, or Post-Graduate Certification courses taken at DeSales University (subject to conditions).

 - A DeSales University e-mail account to access the online learning environment of the clinical student

 - Remote and live access to Trexler library resources, databases, and DeSales University learning technology platforms